 🚗 STEP 5.
 Apply for an International Driving Permit

 If you’re thinking of hiring a motorbike or a car whilst in Southeast Asia you will need to apply for an International Driving License in advance of travel.
-If you plan to ride a motorbike yourself, you may also consider taking a motorbike test (known as a CBT in the UK) which will certify you to drive motorbikes over 125cc whilst abroad.
+If you plan to ride a motorbike yourself, you may also consider taking a motorbike test which will certify you to drive motorbikes over 125cc whilst abroad.

 If you are not properly licensed when riding a motorbike in Asia and you have an accident your travel insurance will not be valid.
 As motorbike accidents are common amongst backpackers, it’s wise to be prepared!